 A Chicago native, Kathy Wroblewska is currently pursuing her Masters of Public Policy degree from the McCourt School of Public Policy at Georgetown University.
 She has a B.A. in History from the University of Chicago, with a minor in Human Rights.
 Prior to returning to graduate school, Kathy served as an AmeriCorps member with the Greater Chicago Food Depository, a food bank in Chicago, and then worked there for an additional two years with the SNAP Outreach Department.
-She currently interns at a think tank in DC working on issues related to food assistance programs.
+While in McCourt, she interned at a think tank in DC working on issues related to food assistance programs.
 Kathy is interested broadly in social policy, and particularly in federal safety net programs.
 In her spare time, she enjoys trying out new restaurants, cooking new cuisines, catching up with Chip and Jo on HGTV, and hanging out with her super fluffy dog, Copper.

 Piotr was raised in Warsaw, Poland.
 At the age of 16 he moved to the U.S. and obtained a B.A. in Economics and a B.A. in Political Economies from the University of California, Berkeley.
 He spent one year in economic litigation with a focus on financial services.
 At McCourt, his main focus has been data science, analysis and visualization.
 His policy interests involve: financial services, and developed economies.
 Twitter: @PiotrLe